-In order to sit for the CPA Exam, you will need to meet an education requirement of 150 college credits and some experience.
+In order to sit for the CPA Exam, you will need to meet an education requirement, as outlined by your state board, of 150 college credits and some experience.
 Each state varies in terms of the amount of experience you need, but they all call for 150 hours of college courses that focused on accounting.

 Is It Even Possible to Take the CPA Exam in College?

-It’s impossible to pass the CPA exam in college, unless you are in the process of completing your final classes to meet the 150 hours.
-Some states won’t even let you sit unless the 150 hours is officially completed.
-You must also have the experience requirement, so check with your state jurisdiction to see the specific amount and type of experience you will need before you can become a licensed CPA.
+It’s impossible to pass the CPA exam in college unless you are in the process of completing your final classes to meet the 150 hours and earn your Bachelor’s degree.
+Some state boards won’t even let you sit unless the 150 hours are officially completed.
+You must also have the experience requirement, so check with your state jurisdiction to see the specific amount and type of experience you will need before you can pass the CPA examination and become a licensed CPA.

-If you are closing in on those 150 hours and have a couple years of internship experience, you may be asking yourself whether or not to take the CPA as soon as possible or to wait a couple years once you have some real world experience.
+If you are closing in on those 150 hours and have a few years of internship experience through your degree program, you may be asking yourself whether to take the CPA as soon as possible or to wait a couple of years once you have some real-world experience.

-There might be a lot of different opinions out there, but according to the AICPA’s lunch-and-learn webcast about the changes to the 2017 CPA Exam, candidates who recently graduated do better on the CPA Exam than accountants with years of experience.
-And here’s why…
+There might be a lot of different opinions out there, but according to the AICPA, candidates who recently graduated with a Bachelor’s degree perform better on the CPA Exam than established professionals with years of financial accounting experience.
+And here’s why:

 You Have the Time and Fresh Knowledge